Courses in Mathematics

 MA 2733.
 Calculus III.
 (3)

 (Prerequisite: Grade of C or better in MA 1723.)
 Three hours lecture.
 Parametric and Polar Equations; infinite series; introduction to vectors; vector functions.
-Honors section available through invitation.
+Honors section available to Shackouls Honors College students or otherwise qualified students that request and are granted registration permission.

 MA 2743.
 Calculus IV.
 (3)

 (Prerequisite: Grade of C or better in MA 2733.)
 Three hours lecture.
 Differential calculus of functions of several variables; multiple integration; vector calculus.
-Honors section available through invitation.
+Honors section available to Shackouls Honors College students or otherwise qualified students that request and are granted registration permission.

 MA 2923.
 Introduction to Modern Scientific Computing.
 (3)